Flannery Winchester (R) moderating the plenary panel at CCL’s November 2019 conference in Washington, D.C.

 An exciting possibility to stop additional inequitable impacts of these fumes is electric vehicles.
 Funding the creation and infrastructure for heavy-duty electric vehicles could combat further harm to communities near highly-trafficked highway systems, as electric vehicles do not emit harmful diesel exhaust.

-We always welcome your thoughts, questions, suggestions, good news, and recommendations for the show.
-Leave a voicemail at (518) 595-9414 (+1 if calling from outside the U.S.).
-You can email your answers to .
+We always welcome your thoughts, questions, suggestions, and recommendations for the show.
+Leave a voicemail at (518) 595-9414 (+1 if calling from outside the USA).
+You can email your answers to email@example.com.